LooseLab/Icarust/README.md

 ## Quick start docker ( Recommended)
 Alternatively we offer a Docker container, which can be found at https://www.github.com/looselab/icarust_docker.
 This negates the need for any manual building, dependency management and is simple and easy to use.
+#### Caveats
+MacOS runs docker volumes through virtualisation, rather than on the underlying OS.
+This results in very slow read/write for directories shared bewteen the host computer and the container.
+Whilst it is possible to run Icarust using docker on Mac, it may be better to run "natively", following the instructions below.

+## Quick start for developers
 #### Dependencies

 In order to build `tonic` >= 0.8.0, you need the `protoc` Protocol Buffers compiler, along with Protocol Buffers resource files.